 There are several situations in which a transaction may remain pending.

 For online purchases, your transaction will frequently stay pending until it’s shipped out.
 Once it’s shipped, your transaction will be posted.
 This is because in case your purchase experiences any shipping issues or delays, you won’t be charged for the item until the merchant confirms that the order was successfully fulfilled.

-In the hotel industry, when you check-in for your stay, it is a common practice to place a hold for the amount you will owe for the room, plus an additional fee to cover any potential damage or other incidental expenses.
+In the hotel industry, when you check-in for your stay, it is a common practice to place a hold for room and tax charges, plus an additional fee to cover any potential damage or other incidental expenses.